Explore everything you need to know to start your studies well, and make the most of what City St George's has to offer.

 You will be able to access this module once you have set up your IT account.
 You will be auto-enrolled on the module, which will appear when you log into Moodle.

-Access your Learning with Moodle module here (available once your IT account has been set up).
+Access your Learning with Moodle module here using the enrolment key: PracticeModule26.

 Accessing Moodle